What is the main source of law authorising this entity form?

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-The registered share capital cannot be reduced before two months after the day in which the resolution was published in the Official Gazette of Romania.
-Company’s creditors whose receivables existed before the publication of the GMS resolution deciding on the decrease of the registered share capital will be entitled to obtain security for their receivables which are not due at the date of publication.
+The registered share capital cannot be reduced before two (2) months after the day on which the resolution was published in the Official Gazette of Romania.
+The company's creditors whose receivables existed before the publication of the GMS resolution deciding on the decrease of the registered share capital will be entitled to obtain security for their receivables which are not due at the date of publication.

 Any requirements with respect to distributions to shareholders?